ishepard/pydriller/README.md

 # PyDriller

 PyDriller is a Python framework that helps developers in analyzing Git repositories.
-With PyDriller you can easily extract information from any Git repository, such as commits, developers, modifications, diffs, and source codes.
+With PyDriller you can easily extract information such as commits, developers, modifications, diffs, and source codes.

 ![Alt Text](https://ishepard.github.io/images/mygif.gif)